-Bruce Holsinger — award-winning author and Oprah Book Club pick — joins Dr. Dan for a riveting conversation about his novel Culpability, which explores what happens when technology, morality, and family collide.
-Through the story of a family in crisis after a self-driving car accident, Bruce reveals the urgent questions we must face about AI, algorithms, and responsibility.
-From the trolley problem reimagined for autonomous vehicles to chatbot companions and PDOOM numbers (the percentage chance AI will kill us all), this conversation challenges us to ask: Who is in charge of our humanity in the age of AI?
-Bruce reminds us that while AI brings both risk and possibility, it cannot replace the uniquely human capacities for remorse, empathy, and moral growth — and that remains up to us.
+Bruce Holsinger — award-winning author and Oprah Book Club pick — joins Dr. Dan for a riveting conversation about his novel Culpability, which explores what happens when technology, morality, and family collide through a self-driving car accident.
+From the trolley problem reimagined for autonomous vehicles to PDOOM numbers (the percentage chance AI will kill us all), Bruce challenges us to ask: Who is in charge of our humanity in the age of AI?
+This conversation reveals why AI's moral indifference is both its superpower and our warning, and why remorse, empathy, and moral growth remain uniquely human.

 WHAT YOU'LL LEARN

-The cost of acceleration — how verbal slop, instant summaries, and auto-writing threaten slow reading and writing
+The cost of acceleration on slow reading and writing

 LEARN MORE